Kingslayer9988/bgo_holding/README.md

 WORK STUFF:

+==> For Profi-Tour Things look in documentation Folder

 NEEDS TO BE ADDED:
 -> Script that re-names all Frachtbriefe & Tourenplan .PDF Files in the Correct Way and pushes them to right locations -> Native-Windows-Contextmenu-Stuff for making Lists of worng calculated things from "$HERSTELLER"